Boeing 737 Next Generation: Further developments

 From 2006, Boeing discussed replacing the 737 with a "clean sheet" design (internally named "Boeing Y1") that could follow the Boeing 787 Dreamliner.
 A decision on this replacement was postponed, and delayed into 2011.

 In 2011, Boeing launched the 737 MAX, an updated and re-engined version of the 737NG with more efficient CFM International LEAP-1B engines, and aerodynamic changes with distinctive split-tip winglets.
 The first 737 MAX performed its first flight in January 2016.
 The fourth generation 737 MAX supersedes the third generation 737NG.

+Split Scimitar winglets became available in 2014 for the 737-800, 737-900ER, BBJ2 and BBJ3, and in 2015 for the 737-700, 737-900 and BBJ1.
+These resemble the 737 MAX's split winglet, though they are not identical.
+Split Scimitar winglets were developed by Aviation Partners, the same Seattle-based corporation that developed the blended winglets; the Split Scimitar winglets produce up to a 5.5% fuel savings per aircraft compared to 3.3% savings for the blended winglets.
+Southwest Airlines flew their first flight of a 737-800 with Split Scimitar winglets on April 14, 2014.

 Design

 The wing was redesigned with a new thinner airfoil section, and a greater chord and increased wing span (by 16 ft) increased the wing area by 25%, which also increased total fuel capacity by 30%.
 New quieter and more fuel-efficient CFM56-7B engines are used.
 Higher MTOWs are offered.
 The 737NG includes redesigned vertical stabilizers, and winglets are available on most models.

 The 737NG encompasses the -600, -700, -800, and -900 with improved performance and commonality retained from previous 737 models.
 The wing, engine, and fuel capacity improvements combined increase the 737's range by 900 nmi to over 3000 nmi, permitting transcontinental service.

 The Speed Trim System, introduced on the 737 Classic, has been updated for the 737NG to include a stall identification function.
 Originally inhibited in high alpha scenarios, STS operates at any speed on the 737NG.
 STS is triggered by airspeed sensor and commands Airplane Nose Down as the airplane slows down.